 - Talk to the pros: Go to your school’s financial aid office right away.
 They’ve got experience with this and can suggest alternatives or ways to re-apply for the aid.
 It always helps to have their support.

 - Consider a tutor: If grades are the problem, talk to your professors.
 You can also see if there are tutoring programs available on campus.
-(For example, if you have a Sallie Mae private student loan, you may have free access to Chegg Study®.)

 - Appeal the SAP decision: As we’ve mentioned, a school will check on your academic progress each year.
 If it’s not satisfactory (usually interpreted as having a cumulative C average), they can withdraw your financial aid eligibility.
 But it is possible to appeal an SAP decision.
 If there were legitimate causes for your academic decline, you can file an appeal with your school, which may have some leeway about reversing the decision.
 You need to clearly and specifically describe—with proof—what caused your academic decline.3 Examples of reasons that can cause a decline include: